alexpaul/SwiftDataDemo/README.md

 # SwiftDataDemo

-WWDC23 introduces a new persistence API called SwiftData.
+WWDC23 introduces a new persistence Framework called `SwiftData`.

 > Note: All the code in this project and below was generated after selecting "SwiftData" as a Storage option.